We are currently accepting applications for our one-year non-profit fellowship and for summer art camp interns and volunteers. Details below.

-Job summary: Under general direction of the Executive Director, the Non-Profit Fellow will gain experience in multiple areas of nonprofit arts administration, including visitor engagement, data entry, research, project coordination, volunteer management, and marketing.
+Job summary: Under general direction of the Executive Director, the Non-Profit Fellow will gain experience in multiple areas of nonprofit arts administration, including visitor engagement, data entry, gallery sales, research, project coordination, social media management, and marketing.
 The fellowship will last one year with the potential for a second-year renewal.
 This is a full-time position with an annual salary of $27,000.

 Minimum job requirements:

 - Requires a bachelor’s degree.

 - Must be comfortable working and interacting with people.

 - Must have excellent written and speaking communication skills to effectively communicate with visitors, artists, and other staff members.

 - Strong organizational and time management skills required.

 - Must be computer literate and proficient with Microsoft Word and Excel.